kumo-ai/kumo-rfm-mcp/kumo_rfm_mcp/resources/graph-setup.md

 For example, low cardinality columns may be mistakenly treated as `"categorical"` rather than `"numerical"`.
 You can use your world knowledge and common sense to analyze and correct such mistakes.

-If certain columns should be discarded, e.g., in case they have such high cardinality to render model generalization infeasible, a semantic type of `None` can be used to discard the column from being encoded.
+If certain columns should be discarded, e.g., in case they have such high cardinality to make proper model generalization infeasible, a semantic type of `None` can be used to discard the column from being encoded.

 ### Primary key